Kirti-Harode/SaveTheEarth/README.md

 # SAVE THE EARTH

   [Click here to Play](https://kirti-harode.github.io/SaveTheEarth/)

+  NOTE: Play it in a minimized window.
+In full screen, it doesn't sense the click correctly (working on it).

 "Save the Earth" is a Solar system game, implemented using javascript, HTML5 canvas, webpack and utilizing Object Oriented design principles.